Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 1. Open the `WebApp-GroupClaims-DotNet\Web.Config` file
 1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `TaskTrackerWebApp-GroupClaims` application copied from the Azure portal.
 1. Find the app key `ida:AppKey` and replace the existing value with the key you saved during the creation of the `TaskTrackerWebApp-GroupClaims` app, in the Azure portal.
-1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `ida:Domain` and replace the existing value with your Azure AD tenant's domain name.
 1. Find the app key `ida:PostLogoutRedirectUri` and replace the existing value with the base address of the TaskTrackerWebApp-GroupClaims project (by default `https://localhost:44322/`).

 ### Step 5:  Run the sample